Table of Contents

 $ playoffs: logi TRUE FALSE FALSE TRUE TRUE TRUEt

-For example, we can use the following syntax to only get the column names that have a data type of numeric:
+For example, to retrieve only the column names that are of the numeric data type:

 #get all columns that have data type of numeric